peitsan/1d-magnetic-field-slam/README.md

 ### Main file to run

 ```
-  runSLAM - Main file to make all results
+  runDemo - Main file to make all results
 ```

 ### Core functions (under `src`)